Competition on Amazon: The Inevitable Fact of Life

 #3 Get More Reviews

 Important Update: October 2016 – Due to changes in Amazon’s Terms of Service addressing incentivized reviews, utilizing promotions to get honest reviews is no longer allowed.
 Review Kick has now been relaunched as Jump Send, focusing on email communications to help Amazon sellers grow their business.
 Jump Send does allow promotions, which is useful to increase sales velocity, but it does not allow any incentivized reviews.
-Find out more information in our relaunch blog post.
 The below information was correct at the time of publishing.

 Getting more honest Amazon reviews, and running some intermittent promotions, is a great way to increase the lead that we have over Whole Stix.
 Running promotions to get reviews is essential for a product launch, and we used Review Kick get a good amount of reviews quickly.
 But promotions and giveaways are a strategy that is important to continue throughout the life of your product on Amazon.